NicoloCavalli95horses/KMS-web-testing/content/01 Notes/XSS (cross site scripting).md

 tab: Reflected (I order) XSS
 Reflected XSS is the simplest variety of cross-site scripting.
 It arises when an application ==receives an input and use that input without checking it==.
 <br />For example, a website that implement search functionalities may use the URL as entry point to perform the search.
 By appending `?search=<script>alert(1)</script>`:
-- if the vulnerable application ==use the URL parameters without sanification==, the script included in the URL is executed
+- if the vulnerable application ==use the URL parameters without sanification==, the script included in the URL is executed (e.g., `location.href`)
 - The script can retrieve any information or perform any action the user is allowed to perform.

 Most of the literature has studied on this type of issues.
 If the user is presented with the dangerous link in an email, for example, this scenario is also called [[phishing]].